Consensys/doc.goquorum/docs/configure-and-manage/configure/qlight-node.md

 ## Configure the `client-security-plugin` mode

 In this mode, the configured Go-Quorum plugin is called when the token expiry is reached.
-This plugin is configurable and you can even develop your own implementation of this plugin.
+You can configure and even develop your own implementation of this plugin.

-The plugins are in the ConsenSys repository and are downloaded automatically in their absence in the plugins directory.
+The plugins are in the ConsenSys repository and are downloaded automatically to the plugins directory.

-But, you can provide your own plugin implementation: you can refer to the [use of plugin with the hello world tutorial](/tutorials/use-plugins.md) and do the same with the projects below:
+You can provide your own plugin implementation.
+Refer to the [use of plugin with the hello world tutorial](../../tutorials/use-plugin.md) and follow the same steps with the following projects:

-- GoQuorum plugins are based on the Hashicorp plugin model, there is a gRPC model for the communication interaction: [ProtoBuf model](https://github.com/ConsenSys/quorum-plugin-definitions/blob/master/qlight-token-manager.proto).
+- [ProtoBuf model](https://github.com/ConsenSys/quorum-plugin-definitions/blob/master/qlight-token-manager.proto) - GoQuorum plugins are based on the Hashicorp plugin model, this is a gRPC model for the communication interaction.

-- The model is pre-compiled as an SDK you can refer to, so you can develop your own implementation: [QLight Token Manager Plugin SDK in Go](https://github.com/ConsenSys/quorum-qlight-token-manager-plugin-sdk-go).
+- [QLight Token Manager Plugin SDK in Go](https://github.com/ConsenSys/quorum-qlight-token-manager-plugin-sdk-go) - The model is pre-compiled as an SDK you can refer to, so you can develop your own implementation.

-- The Go-Quorum implementation is using the Ory Hydra OAuth server: [GoQuorum Qlight Token Manager Plugin](https://github.com/ConsenSys/quorum-plugin-qlight-token-manager).
+- [GoQuorum Qlight Token Manager Plugin](https://github.com/ConsenSys/quorum-plugin-qlight-token-manager) - The Go-Quorum implementation using the Ory Hydra OAuth server.

-- You can refer to the GoQuorum examples Docker-compose file: [QLight Client with Token Manager Plugin](https://github.com/baptiste-b-pegasys/quorum-examples/pull/1/files#diff-f1ae6238d92e0b4f764eede62765302b1cfffee7e9a971a48ee97354b57b9686) (- [ ] TODO: fix this file in the quorum-example repository)
+You can refer to the [QLight Client with Token Manager Plugin](https://github.com/baptiste-b-pegasys/quorum-examples/pull/1/files#diff-f1ae6238d92e0b4f764eede62765302b1cfffee7e9a971a48ee97354b57b9686) Docker-compose file in the GoQuorum examples.

 ### Steps

 1. Configure the plugins (`plugins/geth-plugin-settings.json`)

-    ```
+    ```json
     {
     "baseDir": "./plugins",
     "providers": {